I’m gonna let you in on a secret: Keyword research is the most important thing you can learn about SEO. Full stop.

 *Choose your seed topics wisely because ATP only allows you to do a few free searches per day.

 This tool was previously named “Keyword Sh*tter,” likely due to its ability to “output” thousands of keyword ideas from nothing more than a single root keyword.
-And it’s fast.
-Within a few seconds of entering “Content marketing” in the tool, Keyword Sheeter generated over 100 ideas.
+On top of that, it’s really fast.
+Within a few seconds of entering “Content marketing” in the tool, Keyword Sheeter generated over 100 different search term ideas.

 The free version of this tool allows you to export the full .CSV file, while the paid version will add search volume and CPC figures.
 We are going to be using search volume data from other tools, so we’ll just take the free ideas, thank you.